utkarshofficial/CPP/README.md

 # CPP
-<h1> This code is print my name for infinite times
+<h1> This code will print the catchphrase of Indian school students and print my name infinite times